the-technat/WALL-E/docs/arch.md

 genfstab -U -p /mnt >> /mnt/etc/fstab
 ```

-My final `/etc/fstab` file then looks like this:
+My `/etc/fstab` file then looks like this:

 ```